 How To Really Experience Key West In 2024

 It’s the southernmost city in the USA, a utopian paradise surrounded by calm turquoise waters and crowned by powder blue skies.
 It’s where people from all over the globe flock to discover and experience its charms— graceful palm trees, pastel-hued tin-roof houses, intriguing history and an abundance of one-of-a-kind attractions.
 Key West, Florida has earned its place as one of the world’s most popular destinations.
-Listed as one of TripAdvisor’s top 10 vacation destinations and earning the 2020 Traveler’s Choice Award, this island oasis is where the world comes to get away.
+Listed as one of TripAdvisor’s top 10 vacation destinations and earning a Traveler’s Choice Award, this island oasis is where the world comes to get away.

 #1 Way To Experience Key West Is From The Water

 Grab your flip-flops, throw on your swimsuit and pack the sunblock–then head to the island’s most popular attraction when you visit Key West; the crystal blue waters.READ MORE

 Whoever you are–from the adventurous, to the laid-back and everyone in between, your Key West visit begins and ends with the infinite possibilities to be experienced in, on and above the water.
 This tiny slice of heaven is surrounded by shimmering seas that beckon you to explore, whether snorkeling North America’s only living coral reef, making a splash on a Jet Ski, parasailing among the clouds with a bird’s eye view or sailing starry-eyed into our world-famous sunset.READ LESS

 2. Ultimate Adventure H2.0

 Key West’s most popular excursion on the water includes Reef Snorkeling, Parasailing, Banana Boat Ride, Jet Ski, inflatable water park playground as well as Breakfast, Lunch and unlimited beverages!VIEW TRIP

 Digital detox starts here.
 For the most unforgettable family vacation, pack your bags, gather up the kids and head South to where sunscreen is the only screen you’ll need.
 Visit Key West and you’ll find all kinds of action-packed fun including exploring the wonders under the sea as you snorkel the reef, learning to fly on a parasail and making some waves on a jet ski.READ MORE